 Can Grandparents Have Visitation Rights?

 A divorce affects many members of the family, not just the couple and their children.
-Other family members may feel that they have a right to visit and speak with children after a divorce, regardless of who obtained custody.
+Other family members may feel that they have a right to visit and speak with children after a divorce, regardless of who obtained child custody.
 Grandparents who want to secure visitation rights with grandchildren have several resources available to them in the state of California.
+Contact a child custody attorney in Sacramento to learn more.

 How Do the Courts Decide Visitation Rights?